jonathanpeterwu/carry-interview/README.md

 This project is designed to assess your full-stack development skills using NextJS and TailwindCSS.
 You will be responsible for implementing a stock search and purchase workflow, integrating with 3rd party libraries to fetch stock and performance data, as needed and if time permits.

-The goal is to create an application where users can search for stock information, view performance data, and simulate stock purchases.
-This exercise will test your ability to work across the stack, from front-end interactions to back-end data management.
+The goal is to create an application where users can search for stocks, view performance data, and simulate stock purchases.
+This exercise will test your ability to work across the stack, from frontend interactions to backend API structure.

 ## Getting Started